 Air Quality Action Planning

 Download the Scottish Local Air Quality Management Policy Guidance LAQM PG(S)(16) (PDF) which provides guidance on Action planning for AQMAs in Scotland.
+The Action Plan Resource found on this page also provides a helpful guide through the action planning Process, from the declaration of an Air Quality Management Area (AQMA), to the successful implementation of appropriate measures.

 The shared resource on LAQM Action Planning for the Devolved Administrations and Defra contains a wide range of useful information and other guidance on strategies, plans and individual measures for managing local air quality impacts.
 There are also a number of examples of good practice by other UK local Authorities and links to other organisations who can provide specialist knowledge.
 Visit the LAQM Action Planning web page to view the range of resources available.